Front Page Detectives

 Standing as a prime example of the American Dream, tragedy would strike the beloved "Mayor of Second Avenue" in 1996 when he was gunned down in a robbery that remains unsolved.

-Coming to America, Lebewohl had witnessed the worst of humanity, and perhaps his experiences were what lay behind his legendary big heart and dedication to work, founding his own deli and pursuing the American dream.
+Before coming to America, Lebewohl had witnessed the worst of humanity, and perhaps his experiences were what lay behind his legendary big heart and dedication to work, founding his own deli and pursuing the American dream.

 Article continues below advertisement

-COMING TO NEW YORK
+MAKING NEW YORK HOME

 Lebewohl led a difficult life, but he'd made the most of it.
 Hailing originally from Ukraine, his family had been exiled to Kazakhstan and eventually fled to Poland after Abe's father attracted the attention of the Red Army.
 There was no respite, however, and soon the Nazis came calling.